 The first case is likely to have been examined in Step 2.3.3.
 It is unlikely that the HRR of a fixed or transient ignition source alone would exceed the threshold for HGL development.
-However the HRR of oil fires can easily lead to the development of a damaging HGL.
+However, the HRR of oil fires can easily lead to the development of a damaging HGL.
+In addition, it is possible that under unusual circumstances (typically an ignition source fire in a very small compartment and a cable target close to the ceiling) the ignition source may screen for the FDS1 scenario but not for the FDS2 scenario.
+This anomaly is the result of the fact that the heat soak method is used to determine the vertical ZOI of cable targets, while the minimum HRR required for the development of a damaging HGL is determined based on the assumption of instantaneous damage when the HGL temperature reaches the damage threshold.
+In this unusual situation, it is permissible to screen the ignition source for the FDS2 scenario.

 The second case is more common and requires additional analysis.
 The screening first involves estimating the minimum HRR required for the development of a damaging HGL from the tables and plots (table/plot set B) in Attachment 8 based on the floor area and ceiling height of the compartment, and the type of damage targets in the compartment.
 The HRR profile for the ignition source in combination with the applicable cable tray configuration from table/plot set C is then used to determine if and when the minimum HRR is exceeded.
-2.3.3 in Attachment 1 can be used to facilitate the FDS2 screening process.
+Worksheet 2.3.3 in Attachment 1 can be used to facilitate the FDS2 screening process.

 If the analysis shows that a damaging HGL can develop, the FDS2 scenario is retained and all targets in the compartment are included in the damage set, except those that are damaged in the FDS1 scenario for the same ignition source.
-Unless the finding is Fire Confinement, the HGL scenario is added to 2.1.8 in Attachment 1.
+Unless the finding is in the Fire Confinement Category, the HGL scenario is added to Worksheet 2.1.8 in Attachment 1.

 Step 2.5.3: Determine Damaged Target Set and CCDP for FDS3 Scenarios

 FDS3 is only possible if FDS2 is reached in the exposing compartment.
 FDS3 is only considered if the barrier is degraded.
 In this case fires usually need to be postulated on either side of the barrier.
 The approach to determine whether a HGL can develop in a compartment due to a severe fire in an adjacent compartment is similar to that in Step 2.5.2.
-The two compartments are combined into one and the minimum HRR for the creation of a damaging HGL is determined from tableplot set B based on the total floor area of the two compartments and a representative ceiling height (typically the lower of the two compartments).
-2.3.3 in Attachment 1 can be used to facilitate the FDS3 screening process.
+The two compartments are combined into one and the minimum HRR for the creation of a damaging HGL is determined from table/plot set B in Attachment 8 based on the total floor area of the two compartments and a representative ceiling height (typically the lower of the two compartments).
+Worksheet 2.3.3 in Attachment 1 can be used to facilitate the FDS3 screening process.

 If a fire involving secondary combustibles in the exposing room is found to cause damaging HGL conditions in the adjacent room, the FDS3 scenario is retained and the targets in the exposed room are included in the damaged target set.
-The multi-compartment is added to 2.1.8 in Attachment 1.
+The multi-compartment is added to Worksheet 2.1.8 in Attachment 1.

 Step 2.5.4: Screening Check

 Recalculate ΔCDF from Equation 1 using the updated estimates of the CCDPs obtained from an SRA for the retained fire scenarios in the fire area(s) under review, and the most recent values for the remaining factors.
-Record the adjusted ΔCDF value in the 2.1.8 in Attachment 1.
+Record the adjusted ΔCDF value in the Worksheet 2.1.8 in Attachment 1.